mfvaughan/2FA-Bar/README.md

 # 2FA-Bar
-Walkthrough on how to enable displaying time-based one-time passwords for (that are generated through authenticator apps) on MacOSX toolbar.
+Walkthrough on how to enable displaying time-based one-time passwords (that are usually generated and copied through authenticator apps) on MacOSX toolbar.

 ## Initial Setup: